WISDelft/SmartPub/README.md

 - **access_fulltexts.py**: Simple example script for demonstrating how you can access the fulltexts via MongoDB and the aforementioned SSH tunnel from the SURFsara server (assuming you configured ````config.py```correctly)

+- **show_statistics.py**: Print a small set of statistics about the data (number of PDFs, number of failed links, etc.)

 - all things named test* or *.ipynb: You can ignore these files.
 I use them for experimenting with code and libraries, and they will likely be cleaned later.